 The Gini indexNamed after Italian statistician Corrado Gini, the Gini index (or coefficient) is a measure of statistical dispersion used to measure inequality among values of a frequency distribution.

-is a widely used indicator of income inequality or wealth concentration within an economy or society.
-It indicates how far the distribution of income among individuals (or households) deviates from a perfectly egalitarian distribution.
+egalitarian distribution.
 The Gini index is not a perfect measure of inequality, however10.6.
 It has some undesirable characteristics; not least, it has been criticized for being more sensitive to changes in the middle of the distribution, rather than the tails where the focus should be placed.
 It has also been criticized for being difficult to interpret.

 Other measures of inequality, such as the poverty headcount ratioThe national poverty headcount ratio is defined as the proportion of people living below national poverty lines.

-and the Palma indexThe Palma index is the ratio of household incomes of the two tails of an income distribution and it compares the income inequality between the two groups.
+more and the Palma indexThe Palma index is the ratio of household incomes of the two tails of an income distribution and it compares the income inequality between the two groups.

-, are intuitively more appealing than the Gini index and do not require knowledge of Lorenz curvesDeveloped by American economist Max Lorenz, the Lorenz curve is a graphical representation of the distribution of income or wealth.
+more, are intuitively more appealing than the Gini index and do not require knowledge of Lorenz curvesDeveloped by American economist Max Lorenz, the Lorenz curve is a graphical representation of the distribution of income or wealth.

-.
+more.
 Like the Gini, the poverty headcount ratio and Palma index are measured from income distributions of national household survey data.
 The Inter-agency Expert Group on Sustainable Development Indicators (IAEG-SDG) has adopted the poverty headcount ratio of people living under 50 per cent of national median incomeA median: the value of the variate which divides the total frequency into two halves.

-as the indicator for target 10.2.
+more as the indicator for target 10.2.
 An empirical comparison of poverty headcount ratios across countries is not straightforward either, as two different types of household surveys, income and consumption, are used as data sources10.7.
 Cross-country comparisons of inequality, therefore, require some caution10.8.

 A Palma indexThe Palma index is the ratio of household incomes of the two tails of an income distribution and it compares the income inequality between the two groups.

-for the latest years available is presented in figure 10.2.
+more for the latest years available is presented in figure 10.2.
 The average Palma index value of 121 countries was 7.8 and the middle value of the index (median, 50 percentile) was 6.1.
 Forty-five countries scored Palma indices lower than 5.4 and the average incomes of the richest 10 per cent were 3.6 to 5.4 times more than those of the poorest 40 per cent in the respective distributions, indicating lower concentrations of income/consumption in these countries.
 Income inequalities within African and developing American countries are on the decline, but remain at a high level.
 The richest 10 per cent in Brazil, Colombia, Haiti, Honduras and Panama have at least 15 times higher average per capita income than the poorest 40 per cent.
 In Africa, Botswana, Lesotho, Namibia, South Africa and Zambia have income inequalities in the same range.
 At the other end of the spectrum, Belarus, Norway, Slovakia, Slovenia and Ukraine have low index values.

 Although it is possible to locate where the income inequality exists in the world, household survey statistics usually do not provide information on the age or gender inequality of poverty, as the unit of measurement is the household.
 Study at the individual level provides better insights into gender inequality.
 According to the Millennium Development Goal Report 2015, a recent study reported that, in 41 out of 75 countries, women were more likely to live in poverty than men.
 Moreover, a higher prevalence of households headed by women10.9 was found in countries where women are over represented in the lowest wealth quintile of households10.10, indicating a greater risk of poverty for such households10.11.